Eleven (company)

-Eleven is a British television production company founded by Jamie Campbell and Joel Wilson.
+Eleven is a British television production company founded by Jamie Campbell and Joel Wilson and owned by Sony Pictures Television through its International Production division.
 It was formed in 2006 and was the first drama production company to benefit from the Channel 4 Growth Fund, set up to nurture independent creative companies based in the UK.

 Eleven produces scripted and non-scripted content for the UK and international markets.

 History

 Eleven was founded in 2006 by Jamie Campbell and Joel Wilson, named so due to the initial number of projects being undertaken by the pair.

 The Channel 4 Growth Fund took a minority stake in Eleven in 2014, making it the first drama production company to benefit from their £20m fund.